 How often do you think about your HVAC system?
-For most homeowners, it’s only a blip on the radar until it quits, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the funds for an expensive repair.
+For most homeowners in Knoxville, it’s only a blip on the radar until it quits, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the money for an expensive repair.

-The heating, air conditioning and plumbing professionals at Service Experts are here to share some red flags for when it’s time to replace your home’s HVAC system.
+The heating, air conditioning and plumbing professionals at R & M Climate Control Service Experts are here to share some red flags for when it’s time to replace your home’s HVAC system.
 Plus, if you do need new equipment, you can lease a new, high-efficiency HVAC system through Service Experts’ Advantage Program that includes all maintenance, repairs and parts at no additional cost.

 1. Your utility bills continue to rise